As seen on SHOWTIME & THE TODAY SHOW

 Press Kit (PDF)

-Radio Interview with Ruth Gruber-NPR Weekend Edition (Oct.
+Radio Interview with Ruth Gruber- NPR Weekend Edition (Oct.
 15, 2011)

-Film Review-St. Louis Jewish Light
+Film Review- St. Louis Jewish Light

-Ruth Gruber Skypes with Circle Cinema
+Ruth Gruber Skype Interview with Circle Cinema

 The New York Jewish Week: Being Ruth Gruber